HyunjinLeee/OSS_final/README.md

 ## What does this project do?
 This is a personal assistant telegram bot.

-With Raspberry Pi and Python in operation, this assistant robot can be used anytime, anywhere.
+With Raspberry Pi and Python in operation, this assistant robot can be used anytime, anywhere in telegram.

 ## Why is this project useful?